5 Books to Help You Develop A Beautiful,

 Not everyone is a reader – we get that.
 But for those of you who are, the following books will help you learn more about yourself, others, relationships, and love in general.
 And, of course, these are but a small number of the many wonderful books available.

-There will always be opportunity for growth on all levels when it comes to conscious relationships.
+There will always be opportunity for growth on all levels when it comes to a conscious relationship.
 Kudos to you for being willing to learn, grow, and be the best version of you as you walk this planet.

-Check out the following conscious love books to learn:
+Check out the following conscious relationship books to learn:

 - How you can cultivate more loving, conscious relationships with yourself and others.

 - How you can heal childhood wounds that could be kicking your relationship butt.

 - How to navigate boundaries in all kinds of relationships.